 The aim here is to get them excited about what you’re suggesting / offering.
 Don’t overwhelm them with information, just whet their appetite.

-Make each stop a heading, and include useful information such as opening hours, cost, and which kind of traveller is best catered for here.
+Make each stop a heading, and include useful information such as opening hours, cost, and which kind of traveler is best catered for here.
 You can add must-visit food stops as well, or simply leave that choice up to the reader.

 Other Useful Information